 Leaf or needle arrangement, size, shape, and texture

-Alternate, two needle types, flattened stems, dark green in color with a white X-like line on underside.
+Alternate, two needle types, scale-like and flattened branchlets, dark green in color with a white X-like line on underside.

 Flower arrangement, shape, and size